-- Mild local tenderness and/or bruising at the site of the injection, that usually settles over the first few days - Intravascular injection.
+- Mild local tenderness and/or bruising at the site of the injection, that usually settles over the first few days - Pneumothorax.
+There is a small chance of puncturing the lung (pneumothorax).
+This can lead to pain and breathlessness.
+The pain is often a severe pain, which is sharp and worse on taking a large breath in.
+If this symptom were to occur or you were to feel breathless then you must seek immediate medical help since this may require treatment and a stay in hospital - Intravascular injection.
 During the injection, you may experience signs of local anaesthetic toxicity if the injection is passing into a blood vessel.
-You should inform your doctor immediately if you develop tingling around your mouth or a metallic taste, ringing in your ears, feeling drunk, dizzy, blurred vision, muscle twitches or difficulty in breathing - Infection.
+You should inform your doctor immediately if you develop tingling around your mouth or a metallic taste, ringing in your ears, feeling drunk, dizzy, blurred vision, muscle twitches or difficulty in breathing - The local anaesthetic may rarely spread causing some numbness.
+Should this occur, the effect is temporary and will rapidly resolve over minutes or rarely hours - Infection.
 This is rare.
 You should seek medical help if there is local warmth or redness over the site of injection with tenderness and/or you feel hot and unwell.
-This may require antibiotic treatment - Fat necrosis of the skin (a potential risk of steroid injection close to the skin) may rarely result in skin dimpling - Skin discolouration (a potential risk of steroid injection close to the skin) - Injection treatments are not always effective and may not help your pain
+This may require antibiotic treatment - Nerve injury is extremely rare (less than 1 in 10,000 cases) - Injection treatments are not always effective and may not help your pain